Victoria Cross metro station: History

 The concept of a Redfern to Chatswood line was partially revived by the NSW Government as part of the Sydney's Rail Future plan in 2012, this time as a metro stop.
 A detailed concept plan, including a station at Victoria Cross, went on public exhibition in 2015.
-The station entrance will be on the eastern side of Miller Street between Berry and Mount Streets.
+The station entrance is on the eastern side of Miller Street between Berry and Mount streets.

-In June 2017 changes were announced including an additional station entrance on McLaren Street.
-The second entrance is notable for being the first lift-only entrance to a passenger train station in Australia, and consists of 4 lifts capable of carrying 27 people each.
+In June 2017, changes were announced, including an additional station entrance on McLaren Street.
+The second entrance is notable for being the first lift-only entrance to a passenger train station in Australia, and consists of four lifts capable of carrying 27 people each.

+The station opened on 19 August 2024.